 Meike announced the MK 85mm F1.8 lens for Sony E-mount.
 The full-frame, manual focus lens has nine elements in six groups, and a nine-blade aperture.
 It’s worth pointing out that the lens product photo features a Sony APS-C body, but according to Meike’s info, it is a full frame design.
-The lens is listed on Amazon, but without pricing.

 Additionally, the camera features “authentic Cine Looks” looks–shooting modes accessed through the camera’s menu.
 The looks include ASC Cine Classic, ASC Contemporary, as well as cinematic aspect ratios.